Gluon Distributions in the Pion: Theoretical framework

 Holographic light-front QCD (hLFQCD) is formulated in the chiral limit of light-front QCD and establishes a correspondence between strongly coupled (3+1)-dimensional light-front QCD and weakly coupled string modes in a (4+1)-dimensional anti-de Sitter (AdS) space.
 For a comprehensive review of hLFQCD, see Ref.~\cite{Brodsky:2014yha}.
 A central prediction of hLFQCD is that the pion, as the lightest bound state, becomes massless in the chiral limit.
 Moreover, the model predicts that meson masses lie on universal Regge trajectories, in agreement with experimental observations.
 The slopes of these trajectories are governed by the strength of the confining potential, characterized by the parameter $\kappa$.
 In this framework, the confining potential in physical spacetime emerges from a dilaton field that breaks the conformal symmetry of AdS space.
 Specifically, a quadratic dilaton profile in the fifth dimension leads to a light-front harmonic oscillator potential, which has proven to be phenomenologically successful.
 The scale parameter $\kappa$ is fixed by fitting the experimentally measured slopes of Regge trajectories across various meson families, yielding a universal value of $\kappa \simeq 0.5$ GeV for light mesons~\cite{Brodsky:2014yha}.

 The minimal Fock state of a meson consists exclusively of a valence quark-antiquark pair.
 When higher Fock sectors are included, the meson wavefunction acquires additional components involving gluons and sea quark-antiquark pairs.
-In our simplified model, we describe the meson as a composite system made up of an active gluon and an effective spectator.
-The LFWF $\Psi(x,\vec{b}_\perp)$ provides a Lorentz-invariant description of the gluon-spectator dynamics in terms of the gluon’s longitudinal momentum fraction, $x = k^+/P^+$, where $k^+$ and $P^+$ denote the light-front momenta of the gluon and the meson, respectively.
-The variable $\vec{b}_\perp = b_\perp e^{i\varphi}$ represents the transverse separation between the gluon and the spectator.
+In our simplified model, we describe the meson as a composite system made up of an active gluon (mass $m_1$ and spin $\lambda_g$) and an effective spin-1 spectator (mass $m_2$ and spin $\lambda_s$).
+We work in standard light-front coordinates, where $v^\pm = \frac{1}{\sqrt{2}}(v^0 \pm v^3)$ and $v_\perp = (v^1,v^2)$.
+The longitudinal momentum fraction of the active gluon is denoted by $x = k^+/P^+$, with $k^+$ and $P^+$ the light-front momenta of the gluon and the pion, respectively.
+The transverse separation between the gluon and the spectator is represented by $\vec{b}_\perp = b_\perp e^{i\varphi}$.
+The LFWF $\Psi(x,\vec{b}_\perp)$ provides a Lorentz-invariant description of the gluon-spectator dynamics in terms of these light-front variables.
 To establish a connection with AdS space, the holographic variable is introduced.
 This allows the LFWF to be expressed in a factorized form in terms of $x$, $\zeta$, and $\varphi$ as

 where $\phi(\zeta)$ and $X(x) = \sqrt{x(1-x)}\, \chi(x)$ represent the transverse and longitudinal modes, respectively.

 The hLFQCD, defined in the chiral limit of QCD and containing only the dynamical transverse mode, is governed by a holographic Schr\"{o}dinger-like equation~\cite{Brodsky:2006uqa,deTeramond:2005su,deTeramond:2008ht,Brodsky:2014yha}: